 A 3 star showerhead will halve the amount of hot water and energy used per minute.
 Note: in the ACT a licensed plumber is needed to install a new showerhead.
 This requires permission from the property owner.
-Baths typically use about double the water and energy of a shower.
-You can reduce your costs by showering instead, or by taking fewer and/or shallower baths.

 Lighting

 Your lighting recommendations